chuaindia/leaderboard/README.md

 # LEADERBOARD Project

 > "LeaderBoard" is a project to show scores of the leaders.
-In first part a wireframe of the project is constructed.
-In this part complete project is done with required style
+This is the 3rd stage of the project.
+In this part, complete project is done with required style.
+API is also invoked here.

 ## Built With